meteor/demo-starter/readme.md

 ## Support Materials

 * The [demo notes](intro-demo-notes.md) give a detailed outline of how to set up the demo, how to walk through the code, and what features you may want to emphasize.
-* The [copy/paste cheat sheet](demo-copy-paste.md) gives you a document with text you can copy and paste into the console to save time and minimize errors on a few of the longer commands.
-We recommend typing the other changes, but feel free to customize this to your style.
+* The [copy/paste cheat sheet](demo-copy-paste.md) gives you a document with text you can copy and paste into the console to save time and minimize errors.
+It may also serve as a shorthand reminder during a live demo.
+We recommend typing when you can, but feel free to customize this to your style.
 * The chat-app directory contains the code used in the demo (missing things that you will add as you work through it)
 * There is a [video of the intro talk with this demo]() that you can watch to see a run-through